Developing and Implementing a Meta-data Strategy

 Form a meta-data steering committee

-In conclusion, development and implementation of a Meta data Strategy enables an organization to begin to measure the value of the information assets under their control.
+In conclusion, the development and implementation of a Metadata Strategy enable an organization to begin to measure the value of the information assets under its control.